Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

-Launch of the Woolworths Virtual Museum (2004)
+Launch of the Woolworths Museum

-Woolworths 2002: old firm, new values The chain's demerger from Kingfisher marked the cue for some soul searching about Woolworths' heritage and values.
-The incoming CEO, Trevor Bish-Jones called on a company old-hand and history buff, Paul Seaton (author of this site) for help.
+The break-up of Kingfisher marked the cue for some soul searching about Woolworths' heritage and values.
+The incoming CEO, Trevor Bish-Jones, called on a company old-hand and history buff, Paul Seaton (author of this site) for help.
 At the time the author had established a large personal collection of 'Woolania', including many products, photographs and documents.
-Occasionally this material had been shared for internal communications and made available to journalists preparing stories about British shopping or new store openings.
+Occasionally this material had been shared for internal communications and made available to journalists.

 Nicole Lander, who headed Corporate Affairs at Woolworths Group from 2001 and 2004, and built a strong reputation as one of the best communicators in British industry

-One of the new CEO's top team, the firm's celebrated PR and Corporate Affairs guru Nicole Lander, believed that the story should be shared more widely.
+One of the new CEO's top team, the celebrated PR and Corporate Affairs guru Nicole Lander, believed that the story should be shared more widely.
 She suggested perhaps a book or film for customers, schools and journalists, and explored options.
 Among her discoveries on-line was a small museum website from Sainsbury's, which included stunning photography of some of the supermarket's earliest stores, as well a pen portrait of shopping with the chain in times gone by.
 Perhaps, she suggested, this might be a way forward.

 It was agreed that, while the Company could not provide funds, they would be pleased to offer editorial autonomy, subject only to a check by the Company Secretariat for any potential legal issues.
-They would provide hosting for a museum website and suggested that Seaton should use the same '3D and 6D Pictures' nom-de-plume that had allowed him to retain copyright in his film production.
+They would provide hosting for a museum website and suggested that Seaton should use the same '3D and 6D Pictures' nom-de-plume that had allowed him to retain copyright in his film productions.

 The original home page of the Woolworths Virtual Museum when it launched in 2004